Dundonald, South Ayrshire

 Dundonald (Gaelic: Dùn Dhòmhnaill) is a village in South Ayrshire, Scotland.

 The village

-The village is mostly known for Dundonald Castle, which was built in the 14th century by King Robert II, on the ruins of a castle built earlier (in 1260) by his grandfather, Alexander Comyn.
+The village is mostly known for Dundonald Castle, which was built in the 14th century by King Robert II, on the ruins of a stone castle built in the late 13th century by Alexander Stewart, 4th High Steward of Scotland.
 It served the Scottish kings for 150 years.

 The ruins of Old Auchans Castle lies nearby, the previous residence of Susanna Montgomery, Lady Eglinton.
 In Dundonald Woods near the old Hallyards Farm are the ruins of Kemp Law Dun, an Iron Age vitrified hillfort, close to the site of St Mary's Chapel.

-Since 1945, it serves mostly as a dormitory town for the larger towns in the area.
+Since 1945, it serves mostly as a dormitory town for the larger towns in the area (Ayr, Irvine, Kilmarnock and Troon).

 The parish church

 The present church (NS 366 343) was built in 1803, however the first recorded church was present in 1229 when it was gifted to the convent at Damilling and later to Paisley Abbey, with whom it stayed until the Reformation.